Endless Travel Plans

 Which Caribbean islands don't require passports for US families?

 US territories including Puerto Rico and the US Virgin Islands (St. Thomas, St. John, St. Croix) don't require passports for US citizens.
-A government-issued ID suffices for adults, and birth certificates work for children.
+Adults need a government-issued ID, and birth certificates work for children.
+This makes these destinations much simpler for last-minute family trips.

 How much does a Caribbean family vacation cost?